Schartey/dgraph-lambda-go/README.md

 }
 ```
 ## Known Issues

-- When running the generate command, ```go mod tidy``` is run for you.
-With Go 1.16 this will result in missing sum links.
-Therefor you have to run ```go get github.com/schartey/dgraph-lambda-go``` again.

 - In DGraph it is allowed to skip fields in types that are already implemented in the interface.
 The GraphQl parser used for this project is very strict on the GraphQl specs and does not allow this, so you have to copy all fields you are using in the interface to your type.